 How much does the Inca Trail cost?

-Expect to spend over $600 USD for the classic 4 day 3 night Inca Trail.
+Expect to spend close to $800 USD for the classic 4 day 3 night Inca Trail (2024).
 Anything dramatically cheaper will typically mean that Porter welfare is not being considered or other major shortcuts are being taken.
-If you’d like to go on a private tour expect to spend about $1000 USD per person for a 2 person trip with the per person price falling as the party size increases.
+If you’d like to go on a private tour expect to spend about $1200 USD per person for a 2 person trip with the per person price falling down to $950/pp for a group of eight.
 In addition the cost of your trip you can also expect add ons for the following:

 Is the Inca Trail hard to hike?
 How should I prepare?